 I have a green bin but I don’t use it.
 Can I return it?

-No. We separate out our organic waste in Maastricht.
+No. Everyone in Maastricht is required to separate their organic waste.
 Every flat or house must have a green bucket or container, even if you do not use it.
 If you move, you must leave the green bin behind.

 How do exchange my green bin for one of another size?